 New Forest Sustainability Champion 2015 (Dave Dibden)

 In 2004 the Forestry Commission granted permission to Dave Dibden, our resident coppicer, to re-commence coppicing the hazel in the inclosure.
 Dave has a passion for Pondhead and its restoration and this passion was acknowledged when he was presented with the New Forest Sustainability Champion 2015 award at the New Forest Show.
-With the previous help of Forestry Commission sponsored volunteers (Volunteer Rangers and the Two Trees Conservation Team) much work had been done to restore this unique area of woodland but much still remains to be done.
-In particular, a significant amount of older hazel remains to be coppiced before an effective coppice rotation can be put into place.
-It is for this reason that a small team of enthusiasts got together to form Pondhead Conservation Trust in order to put a sustainable structure in place to ensure that the restoration work started by Dave may be continued and enhanced in perpetuity by future generations.
+With the previous help of Forestry Commission sponsored volunteers a significant amount of conservation work had been undertaken but much still remained to be done.
+It is for this reason that Pondhead Conservation Trust was formed in 2014 to put a sustainable structure in place and ensure that the restoration work started by Dave may be continued and enhanced in perpetuity by future generations.